10 Big Companies That Promote Employee Meditation

 It is undeniable that work can sometimes be stressful.
-Nowadays, companies are not only concentrating on their bottom line but also on improving their productivity.
+Nowadays, companies are not only concentrating on their tax returns bottom line but also on improving their productivity.
 This is why workers are now having a lot of responsibilities.

 Although it is quite hard to totally get rid of stress from work, yet some organizations are trying their best to help their employees relax.
 Most companies, like the ones that we feature here, are accomplishing this through meditation.